AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_callkit_ios.md

 ### Add permissions

-Open the `info.plist` file and add the following permissions:
+Open the `info.plist` file, and add the following permissions:

 | Key | Type | Value |
 | --- | --- | --- |